DawidKapcia/Heart-Failure-Analysis-Classifier-Model/README.md

-# Heart Failure Analysis & Prediction
+# Heart Failure Analysis & Classifier Model
 Project includes the preliminary analysis and machine learning classifier model for the Heart Failure dataset.
 Clinical records come from the kaggle collection.
 The dataset contains columns such as:

 * **Age**,